-The entire site is overlain by fill material that is generally composed of loosely to densely packed gravel or cobbles with brick and plastics in a sandy clay to clayey sand matrix.
-The material exhibits a dense to stiff / very dense consistency extending to a depth of in excess of 3.10 mbgl.
+Localised portions of the site (TP 3 & TP12) is covered by fill / spoil material generally composed of loosely to densely packed gravel or cobbles in a silty clay to clayey sand matrix.
+The material exhibits a loose to stiff consistency extending to a depth of approximately 0.85mbgl.
+This material is likely spoil material from pervious construction at the site.

-In portions of the site, the fill material is underlain by residual siltstone material that is generally composed of sandy clay with frequent to abundant, angular gravel.
-The material exhibits a micro-shattered to inherent soil structure and a firm to stiff consistency.
-The material becomes ferruginised in portions of the site with scattered ferricrete nodules in profile.
-The material extends to a depth up to approximately 0.6 mbgl.
+The remainder of the site is covered by transported material of hillwash origin that is generally composed of sandy clay.
+The material exhibits a micro-shattered to shattered soil structure and a firm consistency.
+The material extends to a depth up to 0.55 mbgl.

-The residual siltstone material is underlain by ferruginised residual siltstone that is generally composed of sandy clay with scattered to frequent ferricrete nodules and scattered siltstone gravel.
+The transported material is underlain by ferruginised residual siltstone that is generally composed of sandy clay with scattered to frequent ferricrete nodules and scattered siltstone gravel.
 The material exhibits a firm to stiff consistency and micro-shattered to shattered soil structure.